quail-ink/quail-cli/README.md

 ### Available Commands

-- **completion**: Generate the autocompletion script for the specified shell.
 - **help**: Get help about any command.
 - **login**: Authenticate with Quail using OAuth.
 - **me**: Retrieve current user information.